 The first 12 fully completed applications per age category will be accepted.
 All documents must be received: Application, letter(s) of recommendation, signed code of conduct, signed medical release and \$50 sponsor fee payable to McLean County Fair.

 Rehearsals (optional): Dates and times TBD.
-Candidates may bring any of their wardrobe to a
+Candidates may bring any of their wardrobe to a rehearsal to show Royalty Committee to make sure it is appropriate for the pageant.

-King & Miss Candidate Dinner: July 15 with McLean County Fair Board Dress rehearsal (mandatory): July 19 @ 10 a.m. @ HCC Finals Contest: Sunday, July 20 @ 4 p.m., Heartland Community College Auditorium
+King & Miss Candidate Dinner: July 15 with McLean County Fair Board

+Dress rehearsal (mandatory): July 19 @ 10 a.m. @ HCC

+Finals Contest: Sunday, July 20 @ 4 p.m., Heartland Community College Auditorium